-- What are the job requirements?
 Ask them to send you a job description.
 Help the recruiter see how you fit those requirements, if you do.
 Be honest about any requirements that you really don’t have.

-- What is the history of this position?
-(New or replacement … and if the latter, what happened to the person who left?)
+If the position new or are you replacing someone, and if the latter, what happened to the person who left?

-- Who is the hiring manager, and how well does the recruiter know that person?
+Who is the hiring manager, and how well does the recruiter know that person?
 What is their management style?
 What is the company culture like?
 Can you get any inside intelligence?

-- What is the next step?
 Will the recruiter definitely be sending your information to the client – and if so, when?
 How soon should you expect to hear back from the recruiter?

 Good recruiters will also be able to help you tweak your résumé to better fit the job specs, prep and coach you on how to successfully interview using their insider knowledge of the company and the decision-makers, and they will help you negotiate the best salary if and when an offer comes.

 Believe it or not, that happens quite frequently.
 I’ve recruited many candidates over the years who swore they never even heard of my client company, only to find out later that the company had already received that person’s résumé from another recruiter!
 Not only did that make me look stupid, but more importantly it ruined that candidate’s chances of getting the job – most companies will automatically eliminate any candidate who is submitted from multiple sources.
 They don’t want to get into the middle of a turf war.

+Courtesy https://michaelspiro.wordpress.com/ So well written I wouldn’t change a word.
+Thanks Michael.
 It is so disheartening when you are working on roles to hear that so many candidates have been covered by an agency whom they can’t remember their name, they have no details about the job, team, company or culture.
 These candidates really need to take control of their own brand and ensure that they work with reputable Recruitment Agents who present their brand professionally in the market.
 And to the companies out there that may not even know this is going on, please do some due diligence on your agencies.
 Are you enabling your recruitment suppliers to become true partners; and a compelling voice in the market for your brand.